Advertisement

 Even with a good gaff, a big tarpon is hard to stick.
 In this case, “We probably hit it 12 times through the course of the night,” says Morgan.
 Three times during the night, the tarpon laid up on bottom in the Man O’ War Channel.
 On 4-pound tippet, it became an immovable object, Morgan says.

+Finally, at noon the next day, 15 miles from where it was hooked, the pair subdued the fish.
 The bad news for Morgan: The line overtested.
 The good news: Breaking at 5.2 pounds put it into the 6-pound-tippet category, breaking Stu Apte’s existing world record for that class, so it became a world record after all.

-Seven Hours on a Bigeye
+Seven Hours Fighting a Bigeye Tuna

 In 1986, legendary angler Stewart Campbell and Capt.
 Bark Garnsey ventured to Africa’s Ivory Coast to fish for blue marlin.
 At that time, they didn’t have a boat, so “we just kind of borrowed a guy’s boat.
 But the price was that he came with us.”
+The boat, its setup and its tackle weren’t really conducive to pitch-baiting, as they preferred, so they just trolled small lures on his outriggers, says Garnsey, on 30-pound line.
+With marlin in mind, they hooked a triple — of bigeye tuna.

 bigeye tuna catch world record